 Team/Association: Roleta Jiu Jitsu

 He stayed with Joe Moreira achieving his BJJ purple belt while winning a few local tournaments and maintaining his Karate training.
-But as he moved forward in rank, Roleta reached a point in which he understood that to excel at Jiu Jitsu, he needed to dedicate his heart and soul to the Brazilian martial art, with that in mind he moved to Rio de Janeiro to train with the Gracie Barra team, which was led by Carlos Gracie Junior and was already one of the most famous academies in Brazil.
+But as he moved up in rank, Roleta reached a point in which he understood that to excel at Jiu Jitsu, he needed to pour his heart and soul in to it, with that in mind he moved to Rio de Janeiro to train with the Gracie Barra team, which was led by Carlos Gracie Junior and was already one of the most famous academies in Brazil.

 In 1996 Roleta (as he was already called by then) was given his black belt with the intent of fighting in the World Championships that year.
 The big duel between the Carlson Gracie Academy and Gracie Barra was on the horizon and Carlson Gracie had an Ace in the Meio Pesado category by the name of Walid Ismail who had been undefeated for a few years.
 Carlos Gracie planed to use his own “secret weapon” in Roleta Magalhaes, and it worked.
 Walid was surprised by Roleta’s “strange” new position and ended swept by Roleta which was enough to win the bout between the two.
 Roleta would go on to win the tournament which was the very first World Jiu Jitsu Championship, a deed Roberto would savour 3 more times in his career.